Tochukz/Entity-Framework/Mastering-Entity-Framework/readme.md

 ## Chapter 2: Entity Framework DB First - Managing Entity Relationships
 __One-to-Many relationship__
-To implement a one-tomany relationship, we have to create a foreign key in the table that is on the _many_ end.
+To implement a one-to-many relationship, we have to create a foreign key in the table that is on the _many_ end.

 __One-to-One relationship__
 Entity Framework does not support having a foreign key in one of the related table for one-to-one relationship.
-One-to-one relationship is formed by making both the tables involved in the relationship share a primary key.
+Instead, a one-to-one relationship is formed by making both the tables involved in the relationship share a primary key.
+To do this, you make the primary key of the second table a foreign key that points to the primary key of the first table.

 __Many-to-Many relationship__
-To implement a many-to-many relationship w, we need to create a third table.
+To implement a many-to-many relationship, we need to create a third table.
 This table is often called a _join table_ or a _junction table_.
-The primary keys of this table consist of the foreign keys from both tables involved in the relationsip.
+The fields of this table consist of the foreign keys from both tables involved in the relationship.
+There should be no other field but the foreign key fields from the related table only.
+This way Entity Framework generation tool will be able to figure out that the table is meant for a many-to-many relationship and create a direct navigation properties to the related entities thus eliminating the need for us to navigate to the related entity ourselves.

+### Useful Database Design Terms
+The __Store Schema Definition Language__ (SSDL) file format describes the store schema in the Entity Data Model (EDM).
+SSDL is a language based on XML that can be used for defining storage models by using the EDM

+The __Conceptual schema definition language__ (CSDL) is an XML-based language that describes the entities, relationships, and functions that make up a conceptual model of a data-driven application.

+The __Mapping specification language__ (MSL) is an XML-based language that describes the mapping between the conceptual model and storage model of an Entity Framework application.